ignite/web/packages/vuex/README.md

 })
 ```

-You can read more about events you can query for [here](https://docs.tendermint.com/master/rpc/#/Websocket/subscribe).
+To learn more about the WebSocket events you can query, see the [Tendermint RPC WebSocket](https://docs.tendermint.com/master/rpc/#/Websocket/subscribe) docs.

-The `subscribe` flag in the action dispatch sets whether the store should auto-update as new transactions come in or not.
+The `subscribe` flag in the action dispatch configures auto-updates for the store as new transactions occur.

 ### Wallet

-Registered as `common/wallet` this module provides wallet-handling and sign-in/out fuctionalities as well as encrypted persistence in the browser's local storage.
+Registered as `common/wallet`, this module provides wallet-handling, sign in and sign out fuctionalities, and encrypted persistence in the browser's local storage.

-Creating a new wallet
+Creating a new wallet:
 ```
 await this.$store.dispatch('common/wallet/createWalletWithMnemonic', 		{
 				name: "My Wallet",